tujlaky/garlictech-workflows-client/README.md

 * `main` filed should be present: it should be the index file that is the main entry point of the package.
 Karma, etc. uses it!

-* A special construct mey be present, here is an example:
+* A special construct may be present, here is an example:

 ```
 "garlic": {